curtlymartin/Excel/README.md

-# Excel
+# welcome to my Excel Macro Page
- Excel macros I find useful
+ It's just some Excel macros I find useful

 Copy and Paste into a new module in VB
-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/curtlymartin/Excel/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown